bartmichu/zfs-scenarios/replication-usb-syncoid/README.md

-# ZFS Replication - USB backup with Syncoid
+# ZFS Replication - USB backup with Sanoid and Syncoid

 **The scenario:**